srihanavirneni/build-a-museum/README.md

 ## Source Code

 The production source code is kept private because Build a Museum is an actively developed project.

-This repository contains selected and sanitized code samples that demo
+This repository contains selected and sanitized code samples that demonstrate the project's architecture, design patterns, and implementation style without exposing the complete production codebase.

+Code samples can be found in the [`src/`](./src) directory.